DebdootManna/Python/README.md

 ## Updates

-Last Updated: January 11, 2025
+Last Updated: March 2025
-Status: In Progress (Ongoing semester work)
+Status: Done

 ---
 *This README will be updated as new practical assignments are added to the repository.*